 A side bonus of this recipe with edamame, let me just say, is that it has way less fat than guacamole, and also packs a good protein punch, making it a great alternative to guacamole not only for avocado-haters but also for those of us who are trying to keep those fat grams low.

-Edamole – Guacamole Dip Recipe with Edamame
+Edamole – Guacamole Style Dip with Edamame

 This easy Mexican dip is a great alternative to Guacamole for anyone watching their weight or for those who don’t like avocados.

-- 1/2 cup cilantro (leaf coriander) leaves
+- ½ cup cilantro leaves

-- 1/4 cup lime juice
+- ¼ cup lime juice

-- 1/4 cup chopped onion
+- ¼ cup chopped onion

 - 2 cloves of garlic, minced

-- 1 tbsp minced jalapeno pepper (optional)
+- 1 Tbsp. minced jalapeno pepper (optional)

-- 1/2 tsp salt
+- ½ tsp. salt

-- 1/4 tsp ground cumin
+- ¼ tsp. ground cumin

-- 1/4 tsp ground coriander seed
+- ¼ tsp. ground coriander seed

-- a pinch of sugar
+- Pinch of sugar

-- 1 tbsp vegetable oil
+- 1 Tbsp. vegetable oil

 - Bring two cups of water to a boil.
 Add the beans.
 Bring the pot back up to a boil over high heat.
 Reduce heat to low and simmer for 3 minutes.
 Turn off heat and cover the pot.

 - Put all of the remaining ingredients except for the vegetable oil into a blender.
 Add 1/4 cup of water.
 Blend until very smooth.

-This post was originally published in June, 2013.
-Revised January, 2016.
+This post was originally published in June 2013.
+Revised January 2016.